top of page

 The Enfield Historic District is significant for Commerce as an important trading center for the southern portion of Halifax County.
 Townspeople and local farmers came to Enfield’s commercial district for basic needs including general stores, groceries, the post office, and banks; professional services including physicians and lawyers; and civic activities including local organizations and entertainment venues.

 The Enfield Historic District is also significant for Industry as an important processing center for farmers in the region that grew primarily cotton, corn, tobacco, and peanuts during the period of significance.
 Enfield’s industrial center included cotton gins, gristmills, tobacco warehouses and a stemmery, and peanut sorting and cleaning facilities.
-A

 The district was co-written with Firefly Preservation Consulting.
 It was listed in the National Register in 2021.

 The Kinston Commercial Historic District Boundary Increase represents the continued growth of the city through the mid-twentieth century, as well as the operation of city and county government.
-Downtown Kinston is significant as an important center for the tobacco industry in Lenoir and the surrounding counties during the late nineteenth and twentieth centuries.
+The district is significant as an important center for the tobacco industry in Lenoir and the surrounding counties during the late nineteenth and twentieth centuries.
 The success of tobacco agriculture brought a boom of growth to Kinston around the turn of the twentieth century and helped stabilize the Kinston economy during both World Wars and the Great Depression.
 Architectural styles prominent in the Boundary Increase include Classical Revival, Romanesque Revival, Art Deco, Moderne, and Modernist.

 The district was co-written with Firefly Preservation Consulting.
 It was listed in the National Register in 2021.